ODM2/ODM2/usecases/littlebearriver/littlebearriver_notes.md

 7. Set ODM2.Methods.OrganizationID = NULL - ODM1 doesn't have the capability to link Methods to Organizations, so this has to be NULL

 #### Organizations
 Organizations in ODM2 roughly map to Sources in ODM1.
 However, the attributes aren't quite the same.
-Created an Organization in ODM2 for each record in the ODM1.Sources table.
+I created an Organization in ODM2 for each record in the ODM1.Sources table.

-1. Set ODM2Core.Organizations.OrganizationID = ODM1.Sources.SourceID
+1. Set ODM2.Organizations.OrganizationID = ODM1.Sources.SourceID
-2. Set ODM2Core.Organizations.OrganizationTypeCV = 'Research Institute' - *this may not be quite right, and may even be wrong for many types of Sources that people have used in ODM1 databases*, but it doesn't exist in ODM 1.1, so this is set as the default value
+2. Set ODM2.Organizations.OrganizationTypeCV = 'Research institute' - *this may not be quite right, and may even be wrong for many types of Sources that people have used in ODM1 databases*, but it doesn't exist in ODM 1.1, so this is set as the default value
-3. Set ODM2Core.Organizations.OrganizationCode = ODM1.Sources.SourceID - there is no OrganizationCode in ODM1, so I just used the SourceID as the OrganizationCode.
+3. Set ODM2.Organizations.OrganizationCode = ODM1.Sources.SourceID - there is no OrganizationCode in ODM1, so I just used the SourceID as the OrganizationCode.
-4. Set ODM2Core.Organization.OrganizationName = ODM1.Sources.Organization
+4. Set ODM2.Organization.OrganizationName = ODM1.Sources.Organization
-5. Set ODM2Core.Organization.OrganizationDescription = ODM1.Sources.SourceDescription - had to cast this to VARCHAR(500) to fit ODM2, so some information may be truncated
+5. Set ODM2.Organization.OrganizationDescription = ODM1.Sources.SourceDescription - had to cast this to VARCHAR(500) to fit ODM2, so some information may be truncated
-6. Set ODM2Core.Organization.OrganizationLink = ODM1.Sources.SourceLink
+6. Set ODM2.Organization.OrganizationLink = ODM1.Sources.SourceLink
-7. Set ODM2Core.Organization.ParentOrganizationID = NULL - this attribute doesn't exist in ODM1 and so there's nothing for me to move across
+7. Set ODM2.Organization.ParentOrganizationID = NULL - this attribute doesn't exist in ODM1 and so there's nothing for me to move across

 Adding records to the **Organizations** table for ODM1 analytical labs: In ODM1, there is also a LabMethods table that is linked to Samples.
 This is where laboratory analytical methods used to analyze samples are stored.
 In ODM2 we have generalized Methods and so I need to add the LabMethods from ODM1 to the Methods table in ODM2.
 Additionally, LabMethods in ODM1 do have Organization information associated with them and so I need to create appropriate Organization records in ODM2 and associate them with the ODM1.LabMethods that I add to the ODM2.Methods table.

 First, I created the ODM2 Organizations for the ODM1 analytical labs:

-1. Set ODM2.Organizations.OrganizationTypeCV = 'Analytical Laboratory'
+1. Set ODM2.Organizations.OrganizationTypeCV = 'Analytical laboratory'
-2. Set ODM2.Organizations.OrganizationCode = ODM1.LabMethods.LabName - there is no OrganizationCode in ODM1, so just used the LabName
+2. Set ODM2.Organizations.OrganizationCode = ODM1.LabMethods.LabName - there is no OrganizationCode in ODM 1.1.1, so just used the LabName
 3. Set ODM2.Organizations.OrganizationName = ODM1.LabMethods.LabName
 4. Set ODM2.Organizations.OrganizationDescription = ODM1.LabMethods.LabOrganization
-5. Set ODM2.Organizations.OrganizationLink = NULL - doesn't exist for analytical labs in ODM1
+5. Set ODM2.Organizations.OrganizationLink = NULL - doesn't exist for analytical labs in ODM 1.1.1
-6. Set ODM2.Organizations.ParentOrganizationID = NULL - doesn't exist in ODM1
+6. Set ODM2.Organizations.ParentOrganizationID = NULL - doesn't exist in ODM 1.1.1

-Then, I added the ODM1 LabMethods to the ODM2 Methods table:
+Then, I added the ODM 1.1.1 LabMethods to the ODM2 Methods table:

-1. Set ODM2.Methods.MethodID = ODM1.LabMethods.LabMethodID + @MaxMethodID + 1 - I started with the maximum MethodID that was already in the ODM2.Methods table and then added it to the LabMethodID from ODM1 and added 1 (because there is a LabMethodID of 0 in ODM1 for 'Unknown')
+1. Set ODM2.Methods.MethodID = ODM1.LabMethods.LabMethodID + @MaxMethodID + 1 - I started with the maximum MethodID that was already in the ODM2.Methods table and then added it to the LabMethodID from ODM 1.1.1 and added 1 (because there is a LabMethodID of 0 in ODM 1.1.1 for 'Unknown')
-2. Set ODM2.Methods.MethodTypeCV = 'Laboratory Analytical Method'
+2. Set ODM2.Methods.MethodTypeCV = 'Specimen analysis'
-3. Set ODM2.Methods.MethodCode = ODM1.LabMethods.LabMethodID + @MaxMethodID + 1 - MethodCode doesn't exist in ODM1, so I just set the MethodCode = ID
+3. Set ODM2.Methods.MethodCode = ODM1.LabMethods.LabMethodID + @MaxMethodID + 1 - MethodCode doesn't exist in ODM1, so I just set the MethodCode = MethodID
 4. Set ODM2.Methods.MethodName = ODM1.LabMethods.LabMethodName
 5. Set ODM2.Methods.MethodDescription = ODM1.LabMethods.LabMethodDescription
 6. Set ODM2.Methods.MethodLink = ODM1.LabMethods.LabMethodLink
 7. Set ODM2.Methods.OrganizationID = ODM2.Organizations.OrganizationID - used the OrganizationIDs for the Analytical Laboratory Organizations that I just created.

 #### People
-There is no separate People table in ODM1.
+There is no separate People table in ODM 1.1.1.
 However, there is a contact person for each organization in the ODM1.Sources table.
 So, I created a record in the ODM2.People table for each person in the ODM1.Sources table. *I used a substring function that splits the person's name into first and last.
 This may not work for all names - especially in cases where someone has input a middle name or initial*.
 The mapping may be imperfect for some ODM1 databases.

-1. Set ODM2Core.People.PersonFirstName = CAST(SUBSTRING(ODM1.Sources.ContactName, 1, CHARINDEX(' ', ODM1.Sources.ContactName) - 1) AS VARCHAR(255))
+1. Set ODM2.People.PersonFirstName = CAST(SUBSTRING(ODM1.Sources.ContactName, 1, CHARINDEX(' ', ODM1.Sources.ContactName) - 1) AS VARCHAR(255))
-2. Set ODM2Core.People.PersonLastName = CAST(SUBSTRING(ODM1.Sources.ContactName, CHARINDEX(' ', ODM1.Sources.ContactName) + 1, 8000) AS VARCHAR(255))
+2. Set ODM2.People.PersonLastName = CAST(SUBSTRING(ODM1.Sources.ContactName, CHARINDEX(' ', ODM1.Sources.ContactName) + 1, 8000) AS VARCHAR(255))

 #### Affiliations
-There is no Affiliations entity in ODM1.
-So, I just mapped the PersonIDs to the Organizations from which they came in the ODM1 database.
+There is no Affiliations entity in ODM 1.1.1.
+So, I just mapped the PersonIDs to the Organizations from which they came in the ODM 1.1.1 database.

-1. Set ODM2Core.Affiliations.PersonID = ODM2Core.People.PersonID
+1. Set ODM2.Affiliations.PersonID = ODM2.People.PersonID
-2. Set ODM2Core.Affiliations.OrganizationID = ODM1.Sources.SourceID
+2. Set ODM2.Affiliations.OrganizationID = ODM1.Sources.SourceID
-3. Set ODM2Core.Affiliations.IsPrimaryOrganizationContact = 1 - this is essentially what inclusion of this person in the the ODM1 Sources table meant.
+3. Set ODM2.Affiliations.IsPrimaryOrganizationContact = 1 - this is essentially what inclusion of this person in the the ODM 1.1.1 Sources table meant.
-4. Set ODM2Core.Affiliations.AffiliationStartDate = the current system date. *This is required and ODM1 does not have this information.
+4. Set ODM2.Affiliations.AffiliationStartDate = the current system date. *This is required and ODM1 does not have this information.
 So, it is set to the current system date.*
-5. Set ODM2Core.Affiliations.AffiliationEndDate = NULL - *ODM1 does not have thins information, but it's nullable*
+5. Set ODM2.Affiliations.AffiliationEndDate = NULL - *ODM1 does not have thins information, but it's nullable*
-6. Set ODM2Core.Affiliations.PrimaryPhone = ODM1.Sources.Phone
+6. Set ODM2.Affiliations.PrimaryPhone = ODM1.Sources.Phone
-7. Set ODM2Core.Affiliations.PrimaryEmail = ODM1.Sources.Email
+7. Set ODM2.Affiliations.PrimaryEmail = ODM1.Sources.Email
-8. Set ODM2Core.Affiliations.PrimaryAddress = ODM1.Sources.Address + ODM1.Sources.City + ODM1.Sources.State + ODM1.Sources.State + ODM1.Sources.Zipcode
+8. Set ODM2.Affiliations.PrimaryAddress = ODM1.Sources.Address + ODM1.Sources.City + ODM1.Sources.State + ODM1.Sources.State + ODM1.Sources.Zipcode
-9. Set ODM2Core.Affiliations.PersonLink - NULL - doesn't exist in ODM1 so set to NULL.
+9. Set ODM2.Affiliations.PersonLink - NULL - doesn't exist in ODM 1.1.1 so set to NULL.

 #### Actions for Sensor-Based Data
-Since I am not dealing with any of my equipment or field visit data yet, I am just going to add an "Observation Action" for each of the sensor-based time series in my ODM1 database.
-This could be a little problematic in the future as I really want my "Deployment Actions" associated with the Results, but for now I'm not going to do this.
+Since I am not dealing with any of my equipment or field visit data yet, I am just going to add an "Observation" Action for each of the sensor-based time series in my ODM 1.1.1 database.
+This could be a little problematic in the future as I really want my "Instrument deployment" Actions associated with the Results, but for now I'm not going to do this.
 Since there is a 1:1 correspondence between Actions and Results for my sensor-based data, I can use the SeriesIDs from the ODM1.SeriesCatalog table for both ActionIDs and ResultIDs in my ODM2 database.
-But, I first have to filter out any time series in the ODM1 SeriesCatalog table that are for sample based data (e.g., they have values with a SampleID that is not NULL).
+But, I first have to filter out any time series in the ODM 1.1.1 SeriesCatalog table that are for sample based data (e.g., they have values with a SampleID that is not NULL).

 1. Set ODM2.Actions.ActionID = ODM1.SeriesCatalog.SeriesID
-2. Set ODM2.Actions.ActionTypeCV = 'Observation Action' - *this may be problematic in the future*.
+2. Set ODM2.Actions.ActionTypeCV = 'Observation' - *this may be problematic in the future*.
 3. Set ODM2.Actions.BeginDateTime = ODM1.SeriesCatalog.BeginDateTime
 4. Calculated ODM2.Actions.BeginDateTimeUTCOffset from ODM1.SeriesCatalog.BeginDateTime and ODM1.SeriesCatalog.BeginDateTimeUTC
 5. Set ODM2.Actions.EndDateTime = ODM1.SeriesCatalog.EndDateTime
 6. Calculated ODM2.Actions.EndDateTimeUTCOffset from ODM1.SeriesCatalog.EndDateTime and ODM1.SeriesCatalog.EndDateTimeUTC
-7. Set ODM2.Actions.ActionDescription = 'Sensor deployment and observation' - this attribute doesn't exist in ODM1
+7. Set ODM2.Actions.ActionDescription = 'Sensor deployment and observation.
+This is a generic Observation Action created for a Time Series Result loaded into ODM2	from an ODM 1.1.1 database.' - this attribute doesn't exist in ODM 1.1.1
-8. Set ODM2.Actions.ActionFileLink = NULL - this attribute doesn't exist in ODM1
+8. Set ODM2.Actions.ActionFileLink = NULL - this attribute doesn't exist in ODM 1.1.1

 #### ActionBy records for Sensor-Based Data
-Since there really isn't any information in ODM1 about who performed any of the Actions, I will assume that the contact person from each of the ODM1 Sources is the Observer and the lead of the ODM2 Observation Act.
-This part only works correctly because the Sensor deployment and observation Actions are the only Actions I have added so far.
+Since there really isn't any information in ODM 1.1.1 about who performed any of the Actions, I will assume that the contact person from each of the ODM 1.1.1 Sources is the Observer and the lead of the ODM2 Observation Action.
+This part only works correctly because the Instrument deployment and Observation Actions are the only Actions I have added so far.

 1. Set ODM2.ActionBy.ActionID = ODM2.Actions.ActionID = ODM1.SeriesCatalog.SeriesID
 2. Set ODM2.ActionBy.AffiliationID = ODM2.Affiliations.AffiliationID = ODM1.Sources.SourceID